OCR-D/spec/web_api.md

 When a system implements the Web API completely, it can be used as follows:

 1. Retrieve information about the system via endpoints in the `Discovery` section.
-2. Create a workspace via the `POST /workspace` endpoint and gets back a workspace ID.
+2. Create a workspace (from an [OCRD-ZIP](https://ocr-d.de/en/spec/ocrd_zip) or METS URL) via the `POST /workspace` endpoint and get back a workspace ID.
 3. Create a workflow by uploading a Nextflow script to the system via the `POST /workflow` endpoint and get back a workflow ID.
 4. One can either: